-I am a skilled Contract, Trial and Appellate Attorney with more than 21 years of experience as a Litigator for Major Insurance Companies, Corporations, Medical Facilities, and the District Attorney's Office.
+I am a skilled Contract, Trial and Appellate Attorney with more than 22 years of experience as Counsel for Corporations, Musicians, Music Vendors and Venues, Matrimonial Clients, Major Insurance Companies, Facilities, and the District Attorney's Office.
 My professional expertise in all forms of litigation and contracts, including Matrimonial, Guardianships and Music Law, make me an ideal candidate to represent many different Companies, Clients and Law Firms in any legal capacity.

 Since 2018, I have been the Executive Music Director for the Alive After Five Festival in Patchogue, New York, where I choose bands to perform over four nights in the summer on stages sponsored by the Greater Patchogue Chamber of Commerce and Blue Point Brewery.
 I personally negotiated, drafted and executed all the contracts between the Musicians and the Sponsors.
 Each of the Festival nights averaged 20,000 to 30,000 attendees.

 I am a Philosophy Professor at St. Joseph's College in Patchogue, New York, and currently concentrate in Ethics courses.

 In October 2018 and 2019, presented with a Certificate of Recognition from the Suffolk County Pro Bono Foundation, Nassau Suffolk Law Services, and the Suffolk County Bar Association for contribution of time, efforts, expertise and service to the Suffolk Pro Bono Project.

 Presented with a Certificate of Recognition from the Suffolk County Pro Bono Foundation, Nassau Suffolk Law Services, and the Suffolk County Bar Association for contribution of time, efforts, expertise and service to the Suffolk Pro Bono Project, in June 2017.